Forrest Crissey

-Forrest Crissey (born June 1, 1864, Stockton, New York, Died November 5, 1943, Geneva, Illinois), was a prolific early twentieth-century American writer of books and articles.
+Forrest Crissey (June 1, 1864 – November 5, 1943), was a prolific early twentieth-century American writer of books and articles.
 His most famous work was Tattlings of a Retired Politician, a 1904 book which entails the humorous but fictional letters of William Bradley.

 Other notable works included The story of foods, 1917; Where Opportunity Knocks Twice, 1914; The Romance of Moving Money (Brink's, Inc.), 1934; Alexander Legge 1866-1933, 1936; stories and articles in The Saturday Evening Post.
 From 1901 to 1934 he was on their staff while also writing other books, articles, and biographical information of various types.

-Personal
+Personal life

-Was married to Kate Darling Shurtleff (13 July 1887 - 1943) until his death.
+Forrest Crissey was born in Stockton, New York on June 1, 1864.
+He married Kate Darling Shurtleff on July 14, 1887, and they remained married until his death.
 They had one child together.
-A forebear of the film producer JC Crissey.
+He was a forebear of the film producer JC Crissey.

+Forrest Crissey died in Geneva, Illinois on November 5, 1943.